DominikN/docs_new/docs/tutorials/ros-projects/4-object-search.md

 }
 ```

-We do not need to specify any function for initializaion of path planning, this is done by the exploration server or when destination point is published.
+We do not need to specify any function for initialization of path planning, this is done by the exploration server or when destination point is published.

 We also need to monitor statuses of other tasks.
 Define callback for path planning: